equivalent/scrapbook2/archive/blogs/2016-02-28-rails-validators-in-separte-object.md

 identity.validators # => [#<ValidateEmailFormat ...>] # ...
 ```

-...and therefore instance would just as itself "what are the registered
+...and therefore instance would just ask itself *"what are the registered
-validators I have to apply"
+validators I have to apply"*

 But in reality our validators are registered when class is registered to
 the system: